 We may appoint a separate trustee for any series of debt securities.
 We use the term "Trustee" to refer to the trustee appointed with respect to any such series of debt securities.
 We may maintain banking and other commercial relationships with the Trustee and its affiliates in the ordinary course of business, and the Trustee may own debt securities.

 GOVERNING LAW

-construed in accordance with, the laws of the State of New York.
+The Indenture and the debt securities will be governed by, and construed in accordance with, the laws of the State of New York.